dazzag24/ridge_map_demo/README.md

 Notes
 -----
-To obtain the coordinates to use in the HTTP request to the service use this [bounding box tool](https://boundingbox.klokantech.com/)
+To obtain the coordinates to use in the HTTP request to the service use this [bounding box tool](https://boundingbox.klokantech.com/) and select CSV output (bottom left).